wenhongg/roombook-ui/README.md

 2. Rooms currently have no specifications i.e. can add to sort by size of room.
 3. Cannot delete
 4. Shift more logic to server side?
-5. Unsure whether to set contact as email or phone number.
-No validation check currently (unless it is empty).

 ### Known bugs